Jonny-exe/binary-fractions/binary_fractions/README.md

  | to_sci_exponential()
 ```

-Convert to exp. representation with single binary digit before comma.
+Convert to exp. representation in scientific notation.

+Scientific notation is an exponent representation with a single
+binary digit before decimal point.

 Method that changes string representation of number.
 Examples are: '1.1' ==> '1.1e0',  '-0.01e-2' ==> '-1e-4', '1'